 What is a star?

-As matter falls into a dense patch in the cloud, it eventually reaches a critical mass; the star starts to fuse deuterium with regular hydrogen, making helium-3 molecules.
+As matter keeps clumping tighter and tighter due to its now-increasing gravity, it gets hotter and hotter, just like a bicycle tire gets hotter to the touch as you inflate it and thereby compress the air molecules inside.
+Eventually the matter reaches a critical mass; the star starts to fuse deuterium with regular hydrogen, making helium-3 molecules.
 This occurs at a low temperature (slightly less than 1,000,000 degrees Kelvin or 1,800,000 Fahrenheit).

 At the point where fusion begins, we can describe a star differently.
 Now the star is an object in perfect balance (however temporarily) between the outward-pushing force caused by the fusion reactions in its core, and inward-pushing force of its own self-gravity.
 Gravity wants to crush a star further, but fusion prevents that from happening.
 Fusion wants to expand the star, but gravity won’t let it.
 The result is a fine balance: a star.